Learning how to style a console table in your home will elevate your decor and aesthetic to your space.

 Not only do I love how it looks, but, you can turn them on in the evenings for a little moonlighting, rather than ceiling lights.

-Create balance by adding objects to more than one side of the table, layering towards the center of the table.
+Create balance by adding objects to more than one side of the table and layer towards the center of the table.

-5. Add A Natural or Organic Element
+Add A Natural Or Organic Element